 The doc is dressed to the nines in pomp and patriotism, which seems meant to hide the fact that the film offers very little in the way of valuable reporting or insider information.

 James Franco’s readiness in approaching famously abstract source material certainly doesn’t translate well into his directorial formalism, or, more appropriately, lack of formalism.

 While the real-time aesthetic approach sporadically enthralls, it also reveals the narrow worldview that burdens the film.

 Suggests a version of Roberto Rossellini’s Voyage to Italy reworked as a photo diary posted on Facebook.

-Not just the infinite depths of space, but the black void of death is the darkness du jour in J.J.
-Abrams’s bracingly revisionist melodramedy, the journey heightened by a crisp and exhilarating transfer.
+the black void of death is the darkness du jour in Abrams’s bracingly revisionist melodramedy.

 Bava’s brilliant and deceptive giallo arrives via an invaluable transfer from Kino.